IvanCvetkov/NewEyes/README.md

-# NewEyes - Smart glasses for blind people
+# NewEyes - Smart glasses for blind people :eyeglasses:
 Smart glasses, comprised of a processing unit, a pair of glasses and a high quality 16Mpx camera.
 The target group of the product are blind people and visually impaired people. <br />